nobody-famous/alive-lsp/README.md

 ## Running the server

-For newcomers it could be difficult the start with Common LISP specially if the tech stack is not known yet.
-This instructions helps to have the server up and running as easy as possible.
+For newcomers it could be difficult to start with Common LISP specially if the tech stack is not known yet.
+These instructions helps to have the server up and running as easy as possible.
 Steps are:

 1. Install your LISP Implementation
 2. Install a library/package manager